cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

                                        tf.sqrt(y_pred_var + 1e-6)))
     return g_loss_mean + g_loss_var

-As mentioned earlier, the trianing steps of the generator uses all four loss functions and combines all the network components to achieve the desired learning:
+As mentioned earlier, the training steps of the generator uses all four loss functions and combines all the network components to achieve the desired learning:

     @tf.function
     def train_generator(x, z):